Cuba Sancti Spiritus Travel Information

 San Francisco de Assisi Convent

+It started to be built in 1770, and concluded in 1813.
 It was demolished earlier last century, when only its tower survived.
 However, some years later it was rebuilt under its original design.
 In 1986, the convent finally became the Museum of the Cuban People's Struggle against the Counterrevolution.

 Semana de la Cultura Trinitaria